udexon/nroulette/README.md

 Of course, this is still a hypothesis.
 But isn't hypothesis in itself most attractive?

+Just as none of the existing blockchains was able to break away from the Unix user ID convention, our ID-less paradigm can be used to create a new, ultimate super-blockchain.
+Incidentally, the roulette computations, including users bets, can be used as inputs to create the ultimate Proof of Stake system.
+One stone kills many birds indeed.

+### Lady Bosses

 Use ID-less transactions, cryotocurrencies.

 We may use this idea to implement Phos Cloudless platform.